DaniMori/ecs-outcomes/doc/other/checklist.md

 - [ ] Al final "Session info" section is included

+- [ ] All the TODO's in the template are addressed and deleted

 - [ ] The document knits without errors

 - [ ] The "descriptives"" table renders properly in the knitted document